Tyreek Hill Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Season Stats

-- Hill (14 red zone targets) has been the recipient of 24.1% of his team's 58 red zone pass attempts.
+- Hill has seen the ball thrown his way 14 times in the red zone this season, 24.1% of his team's 58 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Cowboys.